 The Felony Department of the Clerk's Office cannot change your court date.
 Please contact your attorney to help you with this problem.

 Information is available online.
 Click here to be connected to the Court Progress Dockets Search Menu.
 A Disclaimer page displays.
 Click I Agree to be connected to the Search Menu.
 You may search for a file in one of four ways.
 The most common search is by name.
 Select the Name Search box to begin your search.
 Limited information is also available by dialing (813) 276-8100, extension 4368.
-To view your file you may visit the Felony Department at 800 E. Kennedy Blvd., Room 202, Tampa, Florida.
+To view your file you may visit the Customer Service Center at 800 East Twiggs St., Room 101, Tampa, Florida.

 Failure to appear may result in serious consequences.
 A felony judge may issue a warrant for your arrest.
 You may forfeit any bond that you have posted, thus losing money or collateral.
 If you are arrested for failure to appear you may be held in the Hillsborough County Jail without bond.